Writing Skills Assessment (WSA) Registration

 - Please provide your academic accommodations plan from your current college or university—we do not need your diagnosis paperwork.

 - Complete the Special Accommodations Registration form.
-We will not accommodation forms after September 19, 2014.
+We will not accept special accommodation forms after March 28.

 If you live more than 50 miles from or have more than a 90 minute commute to any UW campus, you may use the following form to register to take the WSA at an institution other than the University of Washington.
 If you require special accommodations, please include supporting documentation with your registration form.
 Note: International testing is not available.